 What started as a last minute Christmas gift idea turned into a little insight into the golf ball industry and a conversation starter on the course.

 I should have been recording my family members faces when they opened the boxes up.
-Since Christmas I would get random texts from them saying they’re using “my face” on the course.
+Since Christmas in 2016 I would get random texts saying they’re using “my face” on the course.

 The people at Vice are onto something with their business model.
 Top of the line golf balls like the Pro V1 are expensive.
 How many times have you played a hole with water everywhere and decided to not play it and took out a cheap ball?
 With Vice Golf Balls you will only feel bad about hitting one into the water and not about losing a $4 golf ball.
 I wonder how many more golf ball manufacturers will embrace the direct to consumer business model.